udayakumar-s/ej2-angular-docs/ej2-angular/grid/global-local.md

-lastPageTooltip | Go to last page nextPageTooltip | Go to next page previousPageTooltip | Go to previous page nextPagerTooltip | Go to next pager previousPagerTooltip | Go to previous pager pagerDropDown | Items per page pagerAllDropDown | Items
+lastPageTooltip | Go to last page nextPageTooltip | Go to next page previousPageTooltip | Go to previous page nextPagerTooltip | Go to next pager items previousPagerTooltip | Go to previous pager items pagerDropDown | Items per page pagerAllDropDown | Items
 All | All